-- Stimulus control: models using affect regulation help you to discriminate what you can control, from experiences and events beyond your own control.
+Some models use affect regulation to help you to discriminate what you can control, from experiences and events beyond your own control.
 One example, and there are many, include; https://www.emotionregulationtherapy.com/.

 The term ‘trans-theoretical’ is often used to cover a number of models that want to integrate different approaches – seeking to be above any one theory.